 - UT Arlington provides a variety of resources and programs designed to help students develop academic skills, deal with personal situations, and better understand concepts and information related to their courses.

-- Resources include: tutoring by appointment, drop-in tutoring, etutoring, supplemental instruction, peer-led team learning, mentoring (time management, study skills, etc.), TRIO Student Support Services, academic coaching, student success advocates, student success help desk, and student success workshops.
+- Resources include: tutoring by appointment, drop-in tutoring, e-tutoring, supplemental instruction, peer-led team learning, TRIO Student Support Services, academic coaching, ask-a-mav, and the graduation help desk.

 - University Studies is designed for students who have investigated different majors and now want to utilize the courses already taken to complete a bachelor’s degree in a timely manner.

-- University Advising Center advises all incoming freshman students (up to 30 credit hours) as well as undeclared and conditionally admitted transfer students.
+- University Advising Center advises all incoming first year students (up to 30 credit hours) as well as undeclared and conditionally admitted transfer students.
 Academic advisors also guide students in the majors exploration process.

-- Transfer Students enroll in UNIV 1101.
-Under the mentorship of faculty and peer academic leaders (PALs), this course matches students with others who share their academic interests and majors.
+- Transfer Students enroll in UNIV 1101 (or equivalent option as determined by faculty in the student's intended major).
+Under the mentorship of faculty and Peer Academic Leaders (PALs), this course matches students with others who share their academic interests and majors.
 This transfer seminar focuses on enhancing academic skills and engaging students in experiential learning opportunities that will lead to professional skill building.